As a backpacker-turned-expat, Hanoi is one of the best cities in the world to stop and try your hand at living and

 The majority of backpackers tend to treat Hanoi as a necessary transit point to get to Halong Bay and Sapa; stopping only for a night or two and getting drunk on tourist-quality Bia Hoi in the Old Quarter and visiting Ho Chi Minh’s mausoleum.
 But if you stick around for long enough you’ll soon discover that there’s a lot more on offer here than cheap beer and the preserved carcass of a communist idol!

-Here are just a few of the reasons we loved living in Hanoi and the reasons it continues to grow as hot-spot for foreigners to live a life they may not have believed was possible:
+Here are just a few of the reasons we loved living in Hanoi and the reasons it continues to grow as a hot-spot for foreigners to live an expat life in Hanoi which they may not have believed was possible:

 1. Live like a King!